tidwall/jutils/README.md

 ```
 Which adds `"hello world"` to the `my_json` vector.

-*more to come. stay tuned to this channel*
+More to come.
+Stay tuned to this channel...